Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `firstPerson`

+*Read-only*.
 Quick access to the first person NPC.

 **Returns**: